-- Support for up to 48 ABAX system wireless devices (the number of supported devices depends on the control panel). - Support for up to 8 ABAX system wireless keypads (the number of supported keypads depends on the control panel). - Support for up to 248 APT-100 keyfobs (the number of supported keyfobs depends on the control panel). - Two-way encrypted radio communication in the 868 MHz frequency band. - · Controller firmware update capability. - Tamper protection in 2 ways cover removal and tearing enclosure from the wall.
+- Support for up to 48 ABAX system wireless devices (the number of supported devices depends on the control panel). - Support for up to 8 ABAX system wireless keypads (the number of supported keypads depends on the control panel). - Support for up to 248 APT-100 keyfobs (the number of supported keyfobs depends on the control panel). - Two-way encrypted radio communication in the 868 MHz frequency band. - Antenna diversification automatic selection of the antenna that will be used for receiving transmission, depending on the level of received radio signal. - Controller firmware update capability. - Tamper switch responding to opening of the enclosure. - Tamper input.